-Guidelines for Selection of Free Web-Based Reference Resources
+Guidelines for Selection of Free and Open Access Web-Based Resources

 - The amount of content provided should be significant.

 - In subject areas where similar sites exists, emphasis should be placed on creating a selective collection that highlights key resources rather than a comprehensive listing of all known resources.

 - Ease of use is also a relevant selection factor for electronic resources.
 Selected resources should be self-explanatory with regard to their use and offer effective support for browsing or searching.

 - Reliability and stability can also influence selection.
 Resources known to be frequently unavailable should not be selected.

 - If registration and/or licensing are required, licenses must be submitted for approval through the Libraries' license review process.
 Resources may be rejected if licensing terms are unacceptable.

 - Fee-based resources that are available on a free-trial basis for a limited period of time or password-protected Web sites available to single users are not appropriate for selection.

 - If a resource is found to no longer be in compliance with these guidelines, it may be removed.